Brand Manager Jobs in USA with Visa Sponsorship

 Do brand managers qualify for H-1B visa sponsorship?

-Yes, brand manager positions typically qualify for H-1B sponsorship because they require specialized knowledge in marketing strategy, consumer behavior analysis, and brand development.
+Yes, brand manager positions typically qualify for H-1B visa sponsorship because they require specialized knowledge in marketing strategy, consumer behavior analysis, and brand development.
 The role usually requires a bachelor's degree in marketing, business administration, communications, or a related field, meeting the specialty occupation requirements.

 What degree do I need for H-1B sponsorship as a brand manager?